Bowman leads Texas Tech past No. 15 Oklahoma State, 41-17

 THE TAKEAWAY

 It wasn’t a 605-yard passing performance for Bowman, like last week when the Texas Tech signal caller set the Big 12’s freshman record in a win over Houston.
-That said, the win was nothing short of a Big 12 coming-out party for the 6-foot-3, 210-pound quarterback who has led the Red Raiders to three straight wins after entering the loss to Ole Miss after an injury to starter McLane Carter.
+That said, the win was nothing short of a Big 12 coming-out party for the 6-foot-3, 210-pound quarterback who has led the Red Raiders to three straight wins.

 POLL IMPLICATIONS